 The best practice to ensure secure communication is to use transport encryption and to use standards like TLS.
-Isolating devices through the use of different networks also helps create secure and private communication which keeps the transmitted data secure and confidential.
-Most apps and services have begun encrypting their messages in order to keep their users’ information secure.
+Isolating devices through the use of different networks also helps create secure and private communication, which keeps the transmitted data secure and confidential.
+Most apps and services have begun encrypting their messages to keep their users’ information secure.

 5. Use of Default Passwords

-Weak credentials leave almost all the IoT connected devices prone to brute-forcing and password hacking.
-Companies using unsafe credentials on their IoT devices are putting both their customers and their business at risk of being susceptible to direct attacks and being infected through a brute-force attempt.
+Weak credentials leave almost all the IoT-connected devices prone to brute-forcing and password hacking.
+Companies using unsafe credentials on their IoT devices put their customers and their business at risk of being susceptible to direct attacks and being infected through a brute-force attempt.

 6. Remote Access

-Documents released by WikiLeaks mentioned that the Central Intelligence Agency of the United States (CIA) had been hacking into IoT devices and turning the camera/microphones on without the knowledge of the owners.
+Documents released by WikiLeaks mentioned that the Central Intelligence Agency of the United States (CIA) had been hacking into IoT devices and turning the camera/microphones on without the owners’ knowledge.
 Well, the possibility that attackers can get inside your devices and record the owners without their knowledge is terrifying, and it was used by none other than the Government itself.

 7. Personal Information Leaks

-Experienced cybercriminals can cause massive damage even by finding out internet protocol (IP) address through unsecured IoT devices.
+Experienced cybercriminals can cause massive damage even by finding out internet protocol (IP) addresses through unsecured IoT devices.
 These addresses can be used to pinpoint a user’s location and their actual residential address.

 This is why many internet security experts recommend securing your IoT connection through a virtual private network (VPN).
 Installing a VPN on your router will encrypt all traffic through the ISP.
 VPN can keep your internet protocol address private and secure your entire home network.